1-Rep Max Calculator 💪

 The estimates are suitable for intermediate and experienced lifters with some evidence suggesting they are also useful in untrained populations [9].
 The formulae are agnostic to the lifter's age, gender, height, FFM, body fat percentage, arm, chest, and thigh girth.
 All of these variables have been shown to contribute nothing to 1-RM prediction in a 2006 study by Jeff, Toryanno, and Robert [8].

 Under ten repetitions the formulas are quite consistent with each other.
 Mayhew's equation produces the highest 1RM estimates when using between two and seven reps, whereas Wathen gives the highest estimates from seven to ten repetitions.
-The lowest estimates are produced by Kemmler until seven reps, and Adams from seven to ten.
+The lowest numbers are produced by Kemmler until seven reps, and Adams from seven to ten.

 1 rep max estimate formulas 10 reps